canonical/lxd/doc/howto/network_bridge_resolved.md

   If this option is not set, the default domain name is `lxd`.

   When specifying the DNS domain, prefix the domain name with `~`.
-  The `~` tells resolved to use the respective name server to look up only this domain.
+  The `~` tells `resolved` to use the respective name server to look up only this domain.

   Depending on which shell you use, you might need to include the DNS domain in quotes to prevent the `~` from being expanded.

-Use the following commands to configure resolved:
+Use the following commands to configure `resolved`:

     resolvectl dns <network_bridge> <dns_address>
     resolvectl domain <network_bridge> <dns_domain>